 top of page

 I am a critical theorist (based mostly in neo-Marxist* and critical literacy approaches of inquiry).
 I therefore bring a critical and counter-hegemonic lens to examining curricula, traditional pedagogies, and even the structure of K-12 schooling.
 I look at issues of ideological power and control in the ways in which we educate our youth.
 I believe that while education can be liberating, it can just as easily be oppressive and subjugating; our respective views of the world are conscribed by the facts and philosophies that are presented to us as being legitimate and that come from authoritative sources (schools, parents, churches, governments, media, etc.).
 From a young age and by many different sources we are socialized to think within specific paradigms.
 We then tend to reproduce these paradigms until such time as they collapse of their own weight or they prove insufficient for addressing emerging realities (Kuhn, 1962).
 Dominant societal paradigms are determined and perpetuated neither by independent choice nor, sometimes, even by logic but rather by those vested with power.
 Both consciously and unconsciously, those with power in a given society attempt to shape other people's thinking so as to reify and reinforce the status quo (Gramsci, 1971).
 Ironically, dominant paradigms are so powerful that even those poorly served by said paradigms have trouble envisioning viable alternatives (Freire, 1968).
 This is the essence of hegemony: the maintenance of extant power dynamics via the control of ideas.
 The clichéd belief that we are free to choose how and what we think is erroneous when, from an early age, all of the information presented to us reinforces certain (aka, dominant) ideologies.
 Unfortunately, education can and often is a primary tool of hegemony (it is a hegemon).
-Schools have long been the primary means by which modern societies inculcate their young with beliefs good, bad, and indifferent.
+Schools have long been a primary means by which modern societies inculcate their young with beliefs good, bad, and indifferent.
 I posit that if K-16 public education is to be an avenue toward greater social justice, equity, and liberation, we as educators, scholars, and social activists must expose and deconstruct the many ways in which education serves to reproduce existing power dynamics and social norms.
-We must highlight the inherent flaws in those norms, especially in those systems that by default result in winners and losers, and provide viable alternatives.
-Similarly, we as educators have an ethical obligation to teach our students to do likewise.
+We must highlight the inherent flaws in those norms, especially in those systems that by default result in winners and losers.
+And we must provide viable alternatives.
+As educators, we have an ethical obligation to teach our students to think critically, even when doing so threatens the status quo.

 Critical Literacy

 I advocate the use and teaching of critical literacy.
-Critical literacy aims to challenge the status quo by teaching learners (K-12 and adult) to realize that we are being inundated with overt and tacit messages that serve to maintain the status quo.
-We must critically examine these messages and explore how they limit possibilities rather than open them (they encourage us to act in ways that do not serve our or our society's best interest).
-We must examine which ideologies are being expressed, how they are being expressed, and who benefits from their expression (and who suffers).
+Critical literacy aims to challenge the status quo by teaching learners (K-12 and adult) to realize that we are being inundated with overt and tacit messages that serve to reinforce and thereby maintain the interests of specific entities and peoples.
+We must critically examine these messages and explore how they limit possibilities for change rather than open them (they encourage us to act in ways that do not serve our or our society's best interest).
+We must examine which ideologies are being expressed, how they are being expressed, by whom they are being expressed, and who benefits from their expression (and who suffers).
 Just as importantly, we must seek out the ideologies that are being ignored, discounted, or diminished and why this is the case.
 Our ultimate goal should be not to critique but to change ideologies and systems that limit individuals, groups, cultures, etc. from living fuller and freer lives.

 Teaching with Purpose: The New Literacy Studies

 When it comes to the English Language Arts (6th-12th grades), I believe that we need to radically change how and what we teach students.
 First, literacy educators should be well versed in the New Literacy Studies (The New London Group).
-Learning is always a social endeavor; we come to understand concepts via interaction with and between different dyads: author-reader, teacher-student, student-parent, student-culture, etc. This means that meaning is almost always negotiated; the meaning one takes from a text, from a lesson, from a film, etc. is determined not just by the contents therein but by an individual's highly personal and cultured interpretation of it and her/his interactions with others.
+Learning is always a social endeavor; we come to understand concepts via interaction with and between different dyads: author-reader, teacher-student, student-parent, student-culture, etc. The meaning of any communicative event is never one-sided; it is socially-based, contextual, and negotiated; the meaning one takes from a text, from a lesson, from a film, etc. is determined not just by the contents therein but by an individual's highly personal and cultured interpretation of it and her/his interactions with others.
 In the ELA classroom, this means that teachers (or the creators of curriculum) are not the sole arbiters of meaning.
 Students can and should be encouraged to create new meanings that may or may not correspond with those that the teacher or the curriculum creators expect.
 So long as a meaning can be backed up by textual and contextual evidence, the New Literacy Studies hold that it is valid.
 Such an approach shows students that "Art is a lie that makes us realize truth" (Picasso) with that truth being highly subjective.
 For more on the New Literacy Studies, see the presentation below.

 Re-Envisioning the Literature We Teach